By Spring Childcare · 11 May 2026

 Reading Together: Set aside time each day for reading.
 Reading together not only enhances literacy skills but also fosters a strong emotional bond and stimulates imagination.

 Cooking or Baking: Involve children in the kitchen by letting them help with simple recipes.
-This activity can boost their confidence, teach them about nutrition, and provide a sense of achievement when they see the final product.
-Plus, it’s a great opportunity to enjoy some quality time together.
+This activity can boost their confidence, teach them about nutrition and provide a sense of achievement when they see the final product.
+Plus it’s a great opportunity to enjoy some quality time together.

 For more support please visit Parent Talk – Support for Parents from Action For Children where you can gain down-to-earth parenting advice you can trust.